jasdumas/jasdumas.github.io/_posts/2017-05-02-twitter-ml-flashcards.md

 }
 ```

-5. Apply the function:
+#### 5. Apply the function:

 ```r
 save_image(ml_tweets)
 ```

-At the end of this process you can view all of the #machinelearningflashcards in one place!
-Thanks to Chris Albon for his work on this, and I'm looking forward to re-running this script to gain additional knowledge from new #machinelearningflashcards that are developed in the future!
+At the end of this process you can view all of the **#machinelearningflashcards** in one [location](https://github.com/jasdumas/ml-flashcards/tree/master/data)!
+Thanks to Chris Albon for his work on this, and I'm looking forward to re-running this script to gain additional knowledge from new **#machinelearningflashcards** that are developed in the future!